-Follow the same steps as other greenery except keep in mind these stems are much shorter and typically need a shorter bucket or vase to hydrate in.
-Try not to get the leaves of dusty miller wet as they tend to soak in water.
+Dusty miller stems are much shorter and typically need a shorter bucket or vase to hydrate in.
+Try not to get these leaves wet as they tend to soak in water.
 Keep hydrating upright in original packaging for up to 12 hours then remove packaging.
 You can also keep them in their plastic packaging all the up to arranging time.
 Always make sure the bottom of the stems are in water when not in use.